What Is Multimodal Learning? Engaging Every Learner

 Case-based learning

-Both students and employees appreciate knowing that what they’re learning will be applicable to their real life.
+Both students and employees appreciate knowing that what they’re learning will be applicable to their real lives.
 Case-based learning does just that by using real-life examples to introduce a concept.
 Think of how law students study and discuss actual cases, or how a sales training module might begin with statistics related to the importance of active listening.

 Multimedia research projects